Saheba-T/Sidney_Crosby/scripts/data_analysis.md

 <img src="data_analysis_files/figure-gfm/unnamed-chunk-1-1.png" style="display: block; margin: auto;" />

-The plot above shows that Crosby’s NHL career has been quite injury riddled.
+The plot in figure 1.1 shows that Crosby’s NHL career has been quite injury riddled.
 Out of 17 seasons, he played all 82 games only once during the 2017-2018 NHL season.
-However, he played more than 50 games for 13 seasons and Of those 13 seasons, the plot above shows that for 10 of them he played more than 90% of the season.
+However, he played more than 50 games for 13 seasons and of those 13 seasons, the plot also shows that for 10 of them he played more than 90% of the season.
 That means, despite his injuries he has been mostly available to play and make a meaningful impact on the team.

 The next thing we are going to look at is the player’s points production.
 Hockey players get points for equally scoring a goal or getting an assist on the play that lead to a goal.
 A player can have a ‘lucky’ season and put up a lot of points.
-Good players on the other hand produce a lot of points consistently on a regular basis.
+Good players, on the other hand, produce a lot of points consistently.

 ``` r
 nhl_games_reg %>%